home-assistant/home-assistant.io/source/_integrations/knx.markdown

 - `Fan only` (maps internally to `HVAC_MODE_FAN_ONLY` within Home Assistant)
 - `Dry` (maps internally to `HVAC_MODE_DRY` within Home Assistant)

-The following presets are valid for the `preset_mode` attribute:
+The following presets are valid for the Home Assistant [Climate](/integrations/climate/) `preset_mode` attribute.
+Supported values for your KNX thermostats can be specified via `operation_modes` configuration variable:

 - `Auto` (maps internally to `PRESET_NONE` within Home Assistant)
 - `Comfort` (maps internally to `PRESET_COMFORT` within Home Assistant)